MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 )
 ```

+#### Time Intelligence query

 To test this calculation group, execute the following DAX query.
 Note: MTD, YOY and YOY% are omitted from this query example.

-#### Time Intelligence query
+In Power BI use **DAX query view** to run the query.

 ```dax
 EVALUATE